 As I keep saying, blogging is more than just writing, and it doesn’t have to be hard.
 It’s a pleasant activity and it can bring you a lot of money if you know how to do it.
-Yes, you need to work for it, but this is the case with anything.
+Yes, you need to work for it, with the basics first but this is the case with anything.

 Money is what everyone wants, but you need to learn how and where to make them first.
 And this is where this course comes in handy.
 I will show you everything you need to know about SEO, content, monetizing and blogging in general, because you CAN work from the comfort of your couch and make thousands of dollars a month.